-- The tables created by Kentik Data Engine (KDE) to store network data (flow records, BGP, GeoIP, SNMP) are logically segregated such that the data from any given customer's devices is never included in a table with data from any other customer.
+- The Kentik Data Engine (KDE) stores each customer's network data (flow records, BGP, GeoIP, SNMP) in separate logical databases and tables, such that the data from any given customer's devices is never included in a table with data from any other customer.

 - Customers do not have permission/access to change the mapping of data to any KDE table.

-- Customers can see only their own data.
+- Customers can see only their own logical databases and tables, and thus only their own data.